anayanapalli/anayanapalli.github.io/_posts/2023-12-17-an-introverts-guide-to-posting-online.md

 ## 3. Share What You Know

-> “The impulse to keep to yourself what you have learned is not only shameful, it is destructive.
+> The impulse to keep to yourself what you have learned is not only shameful, it is destructive.
 Anything you do not give freely and abundantly becomes lost to you.
-You open your safe and find ashes.” —Annie Dillard
+You open your safe and find ashes. —Annie Dillard

 Think about what you can share from your process that would inform the people you’re trying to reach.
 Have you learned a craft?
 What are your techniques?
 Are you skilled at using certain tools and materials?
 What kind of knowledge comes along with your job?